 The median incomes reported in JIA are reported on a 'per job' and 'employed person' basis.
 However, individuals may work more than one job, either at the same time or throughout the financial year.
 For PIiA, the income is reported on a 'per person' basis which includes all income types, not only employment income, received in that financial year.

-Data on migrants living and working in Australia are currently being linked with the LEED for the 2019-20 financial year.
-Additional content and an additional Data Download will be added to this release later this year.
+Data on migrants living and working in Australia have been linked with the LEED for the 2019-20 financial year.
+Additional content and an additional data download have been added to this release.

 Guide to labour statistics